The Surgery

 - Left lobe donation.
 Segments 2, 3, and 4 are donated in this approach; you keep segments 5, 6, 7, and 8.
 This approach is for donating to an adult but where not as much liver is needed for the recipient as would be provided by a right lobe donation.
 Your gallbladder is removed in this operation.

-After the liver segments are removed, the surgeon will place a small tube through your skin to allow for drainage of fluids that might collect around your liver after the surgery.
-The incision will then be closed up with sutures.
+After the liver segments are removed, the surgeon will place a small tube into your body to allow for drainage of fluids that might collect around your liver after the surgery.
+The incision will then be closed with sutures and staples.

 The surgery takes five to seven hours.